whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 ### We Are Continually Being Reconquered

-For millions of years, every child was trained for beautiful qualities, in part so they would have the strength to stand for what's right in solidarity with others.
+For millions of years, every child was trained for beautiful qualities, in part so they would have the strength to stand for a culture of mutual respect in solidarity with others.
 Only in recent times have people been trained otherwise.

 And what is the result?
 Endless predation!